 - 1986-1989 Residency in Ophthalmology.
 Sinai Hospital of Baltimore in conjunction with The Wilmer Eye Institute, The Johns Hopkins Hospital, Baltimore, Maryland.

 Doctor Lucey has received numerous honors and awards in her almost 30-year career.
 These include:

 - Global Directory of Who's Who

 - America's Top Ophthalmologists, Specialty Cataract Surgery 2006, 2008, 2010, 2013

 I am an Ophthalmic Technician with 3 years of experience, in addition to being a Certified Medical Assistant.
 I enjoy interacting with patients and performing the advanced testing which is necessary to perform state of the art cataract surgery.
 I strive to have an efficient work flow and testing accuracy.
 In my spare time, I enjoy spending time with my family.

-I am a new addition to the practice, having graduated from UCONN with a BA in Biological Sciences.
+I graduated from UCONN with a BA in Biological Sciences.
 I am also CPR and AED certified.
 I have a strong work ethic that I hope contributes to the success of the practice.
 I enjoy the patient interaction and getting to know each patient as an individual.
 When not at the office, I enjoy weight lifting and hiking.

 I am an Ophthalmic Technician with one year of experience, in addition to being a Medical Assistant and EMT.
 I will be leaving the practice in January 2018 to further my career as a Physician’s Assistant.
 I thoroughly enjoy working with our patients providing efficient quality care.
 When not at the office, I enjoy spending time with my dog, Riley, and my family.
 Riley loves to dress up.
 Her picture in various outfits has been the office screen saver on many occasions.
 Below is one of Dr. Lucey’s favorite pictures---Riley sporting her patriotic tutu!